“Home Run?” I ask no one in particular. None of my friends answer me.

 “There was another way to save our lives that didn’t involve killing.”
 Flashfire’s voice is drenched with contempt.
 Remise, Drone, Epione, Maisa, they watch in shocked silence.
 Flashfire’s getting real aggressive, stepping closer and closer.
 He’s not as tall as I am but he’s stockier.

 Fine, he wants this fight, I’ll have this fight.
 “Yeah, and what was it, then?
 Because the way I saw it, your other way ended with you dead.
 Do you even know what Krater was going to do to you?
 He was about to turn your van into a tiny metal ball with all of you still in it.
 You, Remise, Maisa, Saw Off, Vaquero.
 All of you.
 A fucking smoothie inside a metal can.”

-Epione gasps and puts her hand half over her mouth.
+Epione processes that for a second, and then gasps and puts her hand half over her mouth.
 “He was going to kill them?”
 She looks at Flashfire with new concern.